ktorz-net/game-moveit/docs/bots.md

         time.sleep(0.2)
 ```

 ### Activating a mission action:

-It is a litlebit more tricky as it requires to compare the position of the robot with all possible missions.
+It is a litlebit more tricky.
+It requires to compare the position of the robot with all possible missions.
 It is tricky ? so create a specific method.
 Alwais prefer to create new method to any other solution...

-So let get possible mission identifiers starting a a given positiion:
+So let get possible mission identifiers starting at a given positiion:

 ```python
     def missionOn(self, iTile):